Promos

 Nonetheless, if climbing the ladder to a higher status at Hyatt is on your agenda, and your advertising spend is substantial, this card merits consideration.

-It is best when paired with cards like the Chase Ink Business Preferred, which earns 3X points that can be transferred to Hyatt.
-The idea would be to earn enough for elite status with this card, then put the rest of your spend on the Chase Ink Business Preferred.
+It is best when paired with cards like Chase Sapphire Reserve for Business which earns 3X points that can be transferred to Hyatt.
+The idea would be to earn enough for elite status with this card, then put the rest of your spend on the Chase Sapphire Reserve for Business card.

 R.J.
 Weiss